Wanhe Temple: Architecture

 Wanhe temple's layout has changed drastically since its establishment in the Qing Dynasty.
 Renovations occurred in 1821, 1861, 1913, 1953, 1961, and 1977, and none of the original building exists; the oldest surviving structures date back to the Japanese era.
 The temple faces east and has three central halls; on the north and south, there are two flanking halls built in 1991 that are not protected as a city monument.
 In the main hall, there are several statues of Mazu crafted in different time periods: Laodama (老大媽) from the temple's founding, Lao'erma (老二媽) from the Jiaqing era, Sheng'erma (聖二媽) and Shengsanma (聖三媽) from the Guangxu era, and Shenglao'erma (聖老二媽) from the post-war era.
 The rear hall is dedicated to Guanyin in the middle, who is flanked by Guan Yu on the left and Shennong on the right.

 Inside the temple, there are twelve historical wooden plaques (bian'e) that are protected by the city.
 Most notably, there is one that dates from 1732 carved with the words Fúyīn Chuántái (福蔭全臺, lit. "blessings across all of Taiwan").
 The plaque was gifted to the temple by Peng Chao-gui (彭朝桂), a Qing military official, and is the oldest surviving plaque in Taichung.

 Traditions

 Xitun pilgrimage

 According to legend, when the Lao'erma statue was created in 1803, a passing merchant had a vision from the spirit of a young woman.
 She told him that her surname was Liao and she lived in Xitun, and then asked him to tell her parents that there's money under the tree in front of their house.
-After the merchant delivered the message, they rushed to their daughter's bedroom, where they found that she had passed away.
+After the merchant delivered the message, they rushed to their daughter's bedroom, where they found that she had died.
 Later, they visited Wanhe Temple and found that there are tear streaks on Lao'erma's face, leading them to believe that their daughter's spirit has entered the statue.
 Therefore, every three years, Xitun residents embark on a pilgrimage to Wanhe Temple to take Lao'erma "home" to Qingling Temple in Xitun.